-PLEASE NOTE: The 1/5-mile boardwalk which runs through the woods to the marsh is temporarily closed.
+A 1/5-mile boardwalk runs through the woods to the marsh.
 The rest of the preserve is accessible only by boat.
-An interpretive brochure is available.

 Influenced primarily by wind tides as opposed to lunar tides, this unusual wetlands system provides a habitat for southern species of plants that are rare in Virginia.
 About half of the rare plants are at or near their northern limit.
 It has the highest concentration of rare species east of the Blue Ridge Mountains.